 \subsection{Influences of Learning Rate}

-In this appendix, we evaluate the influence of the learning rate on our strategy, where we adjust the learning rate from 0.001 to 0.5.
+In this appendix, we evaluate the influence of the learning rate on our self-supervised strategy, where we adjust the learning rate from 0.001 to 0.5.
 As shown in Table~\ref{table_test_time_lr_supp}, with the increase of the learning rate, the learned expert weights by our method are sharper and fit the unknown test class distributions better.
 For example, when the learning rate is 0.001, the weight for expert $E_1$ is 0.36 on the Forward-LT-50 test distribution, while when the learning rate increases to 0.5, the weight for expert $E_1$ becomes 0.57 on the Forward-LT-50 test distribution.
-Similar phenomenons can also be observed on backward long-tailed test class distributions.
+Similar phenomenons are also observed on backward long-tailed test class distributions.

-By observing the corresponding model performance on various test class distributions in Table~\ref{table_lr_performance_supp}, we find that when the learning rate is too small (\eg 0.001), our test-time self-supervised aggregation strategy is unable to converge, given a fixed training epoch number 5.
-In contrast, given the same training epochs, our method can obtain better performance by reasonably increasing the learning rate.
-Note that, a too-large learning rate may also degenerate the model.
+By observing the corresponding model performance on various test class distributions in Table~\ref{table_lr_performance_supp}, we find that when the learning rate is too small (\eg 0.001), our test-time self-supervised aggregation strategy is unable to converge, given a fixed training epoch number of 5.
+In contrast, given the same training epoch, our method can obtain better performance by reasonably increasing the learning rate.